-- Evidence can be candidate annotations, comments, justification, and evaluations. - To gain marks in the top band, candidates must demonstrate application of detailed and appropriate knowledge and understanding of materials, manufacturing and assembly processes when developing their proposal. - Candidates should apply their knowledge and understanding of materials, manufacturing and assembly processes to develop the proposal. - Do not award marks for generic statements about materials and processes. - Do not award marks for a list of facts collected about materials and processes.
+• Evidence can be candidate annotations, comments, justification and evaluations.

+- To gain marks in the top band, candidates must demonstrate application of detailed and appropriate knowledge and understanding of materials, manufacturing and assembly processes when developing their proposal. - Candidates should apply their knowledge and understanding of materials, manufacturing and assembly processes to develop the proposal. - Do not award marks for generic statements about materials and processes. - Do not award marks for a list of archived facts collected about materials and processes.

-Skill Max mark Make your marking judgem design to develop a design ents based on the candidate proposal. 's ability to apply knowledg e and understanding of Παικ 1-3 marks 4-6 marks 7-9 marks 10-12 marks Apply knowledge and understanding of design 12 limited use of knowledge and understanding of design to inform decisions limited knowledge and understanding of design partially effective use of knowledge and understanding of design to inform decisions some knowledge and understanding of design effective use of knowledge and understanding of design to inform decisions good knowledge and understanding of design highly effective use of knowledge and understanding of design to inform decisions strong knowledge and understanding of design Further information for a ssessing - 'apply knowledge and understanding of desig n' Evidence car n be car ndidate annotations, commen ts, graphics, and evaluations. - • To gain marks in the top band, candidates must demonstrate application of detailed and appropriate knowledge and understanding of design when developing their proposal.
-Candidates should apply their knowledge and understanding of design to develop the proposal.
-Do not award marks for information covered on the 'planning for commercial manufacture' pro forma.
-Do not award marks for generic statements about design.
-Do not award Do not award marks for a list of facts collected about design.
-To achieve n • To achieve marks in the top band, candidates must apply design knowledge related to the key points in the specification.
+Skill Max mark Make your marking judgements based on the candidate's ability to apply knowledge and understanding of design to develop a design proposal.
+IIIai K 1-3 marks 4-6 marks 7-9 marks 10-12 marks Apply knowledge and understanding of design 12 limited use of knowledge and understanding of design to inform decisions limited knowledge and understanding of design partially effective use of knowledge and understanding of design to inform decisions some knowledge and understanding of design effective use of knowledge and understanding of design to inform decisions good knowledge and understanding of design highly effective use of knowledge and understanding of design to inform decisions strong knowledge and understanding of design Further information for assessing - 'apply knowledge and understanding of design' Evidence car n be car ndidate annotations, commen ts, graphics and evaluations.

+- To gain marks in the top band, candidates must demonstrate application of detailed and appropriate knowledge and understanding of design when developing their proposal. - Candidates should apply their knowledge and understanding of design to develop the proposal.
+Do not award marks for information covered on the 'planning for commercial manufacture' pro forma. - Do not award marks for generic statements about design. - Do not award marks for a list of archived facts collected about design. - To achieve marks in the top band, candidates must apply design knowledge related to the key points in the specification.

-Skill Max ents based on the candidate e the development and deta e's ability to apply a range o il of the design proposal. f appropriate graphic mark 1-3 marks 4-6 marks 7-9 marks 10-12 marks Apply graphic techniques 12 limited communication through graphics limited detail is communicated through graphics partially effective communication through graphics partially effective detail is communicated through graphics effective communication through graphics effective detail is communicated through graphics highly effective communication through graphics highly effective detail is communicated through graphics Further informa ation for assessing - 'apply g graphic techniques' Further information for assessing - 'apply graphic techniques'
+Skill Max ents based on the candidate e the development and detai appropriate graphic mark 1-3 marks 4-6 marks 7-9 marks 10-12 marks Apply graphic techniques 12 limited communication through graphics limited detail is communicated through graphics partially effective communication through graphics partially effective detail is communicated through graphics effective communication through graphics effective detail is communicated through graphics highly effective communication through graphics highly effective detail is communicated through graphics Further information for assessing - 'apply graphic techniques' Candidates must use recognised graphic types that are appropriate for their purpose.
+Award marks for the appropriate use of graphics, not just the quality of the graphic.
+Candidates should use graphics to communicate detail where appropriate.

-- Candidates must use recognised graphic types that are appropriate for their purpose. - Award marks for the appropriate use of graphics, not just the quality of the graphic. - Candidates should use graphics to communicate detail where appropriate. - To achieve marks in the top band, it is likely that the candidate will have used a range of graphic types that communicate details such as sizes, features of components and assembly. - Candidates can use graphics generated for the 'planning for commercial manufacture' as evidence for this section.
+- To achieve marks in the top band, it is likely that the candidate will have used a range of graphic types that communicate details such as sizes, features of components and assembly. - Candidates can use graphics generated for the 'planning for commercial manufacture' as evidence for this section.